ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 As you can see, the rule was executed on all policy files.
 Only the `good.api.cshtml` file conforms to the rule and passes.
 All other files fail the rule.

 > Although the `.cshtml` files are processed, we still get warnings from PSRule that the files have not been processed because no matching rules were found.
 This is most likely due to the fact that we're importing these files using a custom convention.
+By adding the `-WarningAction Ignore` parameter, you can suppress these warnings.

 ### Filter on scope